 Japan's medical services are financed through a public mandatory health insurance system, which is composed of two types of schemes: occupation-based and region-based.
 The former is called the Health Insurance.
 Employers and employees of firms of a certain size and over form a health insurance society and thus these are called the Society-managed Health Insurance.
-There are nearly 1,800 such societies.
 For those who work at smaller firms, the government provides a collective health insurance, which is called the Government-managed Health Insurance.
 In addition, special professions such as civil servants, day laborers and seamen form separate nation-wide professional associations.
 These occupation-based public health insurances cover employees and their dependents.
-Those who are not covered by the Health Insurance are required to participate in a region-based health insurance, called the National Health Insurance, for which the municipalities (numbering more than 3,300) act as independent insurers.
+Those who are not covered by the Health Insurance are required to participate in a region-based health insurance, called the National Health Insurance, for which the municipalities act as independent insurers.
 (See Fig 3.1) Mostly self-employed, farmers, workers of smaller firms and their family join the National Health Insurance, thus its participants more or less overlap those of the National Pension.